CAPTAINxNEMO/calc-wizard/README.md

 3. The app attempts to save the key to your system environment for future use.
 If saving fails, the key must be entered each time.

+NOTE: You can set the environment variable manually by creating the variable `CW_CURRENCY_API_KEY` and assigning your API Key as the value.
+This value can later be edited.

 ---

 ## 📄 License